chew-z/itunes.vim/README.md

 Even pushing commits is hard.
 Hence the Offline option is default.

-I am iritated every time when I click on a track and nothing happens because online track cannot be downloaded.
+I am irritated every time when I click on a track and nothing happens because online track cannot be downloaded.

 But on the other hand I can get excellent 4G if I drive 5 km to other beach.
 And generous package (like 20GB 4G and 20 GB at night) for a few $.

-[^2]: Many-to-many realtionsship.
+[^2]: Many-to-many relationship.
 This is why refreshing cache takes a while.

-[^3]: There is only one aditional command ```:TunesList``` which fills VIM bufffer with your Library (or it's subset if you pass a search query just like in ```:Tunes```.
+[^3]: There is only one additional command ```:TunesList``` which fills VIM buffer with your Library (or it's subset if you pass a search query just like in ```:Tunes```.

-[^4]: fzf has multiline select feature so we can create ad hoc playlists and play queues.
+[^4]: fzf has multi line select feature so we can create ad hoc playlists and play queues.
 I am thinking about it.

-[^5]: This is using ```--bind=execute-silent``` a bit esotheric (and damm difficult to debug) feature of fzf
+[^5]: This is using ```--bind=execute-silent``` a bit esoteric (and dam difficult to debug) feature of fzf

 [^6]: Did I mention it works only on Mac?